NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BB(A) input can now be buffered up to 23 like in vanilla, but also can be input anytime to the end of the move; cannot follow up on whiff
 - 5BBB(B) is a hard knockdown
 - 6A(B) transition delayed 5 frames; has a closer hit
+- 6B flags adjusted to better match the animation
+- 6B(B)
+  - Flags adjusted to better match the animation
-- 6B(B) has more lift
+  - Has more lift
 - 4B cannot be followed up on on whiff
+- 4B(B)
+  - Has flying screen added
-- 4B(B) has flying screen added, hitbox appears one frame earlier
+  - Hitbox appears one frame earlier
+  - Launches spinning upwards
 - 4B(A) replaced with a custom 2A; does not lift on block
+- 4BA(B) launches away
+- 4BAA(A) added as RA
 - 2B launches instead of sweeps
+- 8B
+  - Lift decreased
-- 8B lift decreased, duration adjusted to fit the animation better, 3 more damage, ends sooner
+  - Duration adjusted to fit the animation better
+  - Damage increased by 1
+  - Ends sooner
+  - "lands" two frames earlier
 - 8B(B) flying screen removed, adjusted lift, size, and duration
 - 8B(A) made 5A with follow ups
-- RB made an untechable bounce and a high for the first two frames; techable and mid after the first two frames; hitbox disappears two frames sooner
 - 5AA(A) staggers
 - 5A2C staggers
 - 6A has old 6A startup, but teleports up and behind the opponent; has strings into A and B
-- 4A replaced with 6A, teleports behind the opponent
 - 2A cannot be followed up on on whiff
-- 2A(B) added
+- 2A(B)
+  - Added
+  - This move and similar moves do not move as far forward on startup
 - 2AA(A) replaced with RA
 - 8A spaced out the projectiles more; projectiles do not lift off the ground
 - RA has three grabbable frames added to the startup
+- RB
+  - Made an untechable bounce and a high for the first two frames
+  - Techable and mid after the first two frames
+  - Hitbox disappears two frames sooner
 - JA can transition faster; has forward or backwards momentum with 6 or 4
 - JA(A) air momentum changed, can transition faster; has forward or backwards momentum with 6 or 4
 - JAA(A) has forward or backwards momentum with 6 or 4